 Hear more about the NHS journey towards net zero emissions from Dr David Pencheon who was founder and director of the Sustainable Development Unit of the NHS for 10 years…

 In Australia, the GGHH network is supported by the Climate and Health Alliance (CAHA), comprising members from many healthcare peak bodies.

-CAHA’s GGHH network is growing, with hundreds of health services involved from Australia and New Zealand.
+CAHA’s GGHH network includes hundreds of health services from Australia and New Zealand.
 Globally the GGHH network reaches around 9000 hospitals (2015).
 The network will drive sustainable healthcare, transform the sector, and encourage the sector to contribute to, rather than harm, public health.
 The network will also influence supply chains so that healthcare providers can more easily access environmentally-friendly alternative products.

 CAHA was also engaged to develop a Human Health and Well-being Climate Adaptation Plan for Queensland which is written about here.

 RESEARCH ON HEALTHCARE SUSTAINABILITY

 Australian researchers are making a contribution in this area.

 Other research of interest relates to ‘Sustainable Models of Care’.

 Other valuable areas of emerging research and action which clinicians and health service managers can influence relate to:

 - Fugitive gases – eg anaesthetic gases and asthma puffers (measured dose inhalers are higher impact than dry powder inhalers)